franzflasch/gcc-build-tools/README.md

 + A Linux distribution (the script has been tested on Debian Stretch)
 + Core developer packages
-    + For Debian 9: ```sudo apt-get install -y build-essential make gawk git texinfo autoconf autopoint pkg-config gettext txt2man liblzma-dev libssl-dev libz-dev flex bison```
+    + For Debian 9: ```sudo apt-get install -y build-essential make gawk git subversion texinfo autoconf autopoint pkg-config gettext txt2man liblzma-dev libssl-dev libz-dev flex bison```

 Once you have set up your environment, run the following: